KozlovKV/game-life/docs/_docs.md

 	<img width="45%" src="./binary_selector2.png">
 </div>

+---

 ### Blinker
-`Blinker` must switch value of `X` bit in `Y` row to opposite if the `switch` input is raised.
-It is important that this circuit should not store new values in itself.
-This circuit should direct new values to outputs.
+`Blinker` must switch value of `X` bit in `Y` row to opposite if the `switch` input is raised and return new row between others unchanged. **It is important that this circuit should not store new values in itself.**

 Inputs:
 - matrix rows: 32 32-bit rows